YonatanBenezra/yonatanBenezra.github.io/yonatan119-lessons/posts/github.md

 ```

 again, you can see a red line who represents the file changes (index.html).
 now, these are very *important steps*
-you enter 3 commands that we learnt
+you enter 3 commands that we learnt:

 ```javascript
 git add .